This post may contain affiliate links. For more information, please see our affiliate policy.

-This delicious, hearty Slow Cooker Lasagna Soup is perfect for chilly weather or anytime you want lasagna without layering noodles and firing up your oven.
+An easy recipe for Slow Cooker Lasagna Soup.
+This hearty, delicious recipe is perfect for chilly weather or anytime you want lasagna without layering noodles and firing up your oven.
+Customize with your favorite noodles and all the cheese!

 The best part about this, and the part that really makes it feel like lasagna, is when you ladle up a huge bowl full and then SMOTHER it in cheese.
 We’re talking about lots of cheese here.
 Because it’s a lasagna which I think means MOSTLY CHEESE in Italian.